Monday, December 21st, 2020

 Some hot water heaters use an electric ignition system.
 While this is usually a pretty straight-forward efficient system, it can cause the hot water heater not to work properly if its sensor flame gets clogged or otherwise compromised.
 If your hot water heater has electric ignition and it stops working, start by cleaning the ignition sensor.
 If that doesn’t work, call a professional for help.

 We recommend getting your hot water heater serviced every year.
-If yours stops working, give the team at Allied Reddi-Rooter a call.
+If yours stops working, give the team at Allied Reddi-Rooter a call or Contact us.
 We can get it up and running in no time.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.
+You can follow us on Facebook, @Allied Reddi-Rooter for the latest tips or to ask us a question.